scriptkitties/fglt/irc.md

 ### 2020

+> &lt;tyil&gt; u seem like a white supremacist
+> &lt;Wotac&gt; i can't tell if you meant that as a compliment

 > &lt;tyil&gt; how can I submit new genders to the gender database
 > &lt;tyil&gt; I want perlgender to be a thing now
 > &lt;tejr&gt; Perlgender people love having moustaches and wearing cowboy hats